will-hou/RStoCSV/README.md

 2. To convert your Robot Scouter JSON file to CSV, enter:

 `python convert.py -p [path_to_your_json_file]` without brackets and path_to_your_json_file being the path to your JSON file.
 Note, the file cannot be in the RStoCSV directory.

+Optional fields: `-f` Removes any scouts that don't have a value for the "Name" metric.
+Don't use this if you don't have a "Name" metric in your scouting template

  3. RStoCSV will automatically analyze your JSON file and find all of the scouted metrics.
  4. A new `.csv` file with the same name will be made in the same directory.